 Examples of what we do:

 - Help you find GIS and geospatial data sets

 - Help you understand and map US Census data, Canadian census data, and other countries' censuses

-- Supports the use of geographic information systems (GIS) software and identifies campus resources for specialist assistance with analysis
+- Support the use of geographic information systems (GIS) software

-SAND provides access to data from the Inter-university Consortium for Political and Social Research (ICPSR), the Roper Center for Public Opinion Research, Global Insight, SimplyMap, Social Explorer, Geolytics, ESRI, the U.S. Census Bureau, the U.S. Geological Survey, and many other subscription and public sources.
+We provide access to data and mapping tools from the Inter-university Consortium for Political and Social Research (ICPSR), the Roper Center for Public Opinion Research, SimplyAnalytics, Social Explorer, Geolytics, PolicyMap, ESRI, the U.S. Census Bureau, the U.S. Geological Survey, and many other subscription and public sources.

-SAND also provides lab spaces with computers and software to help students and researchers work with spatial and numeric data and access data only available from within our labs.
-Software includes ArcGIS Desktop, ERDAS, StatTransfer, R, Adobe Creative Suite (Illustrator, Photoshop, InDesign), and more.
+We also provide lab spaces with computers and software to help students and researchers work with spatial and numeric data and access data only available from within our labs.
+Software includes ArcGIS Pro, ArcGIS Desktop, QGIS, R, Adobe Creative Suite (Illustrator, Photoshop, InDesign), and more.